abarker/abarker.github.io/content/understanding_python_imports.rst

 <https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html>`_
 by using the `scripts` keyword argument.
-For development this would involve setting up the project with a `setup.py` and then installing the project in development mode, such as by running `pip install -e .` in the directory with `setup.py`.
+For development this would involve setting up the project with a `setup.py` and then installing the project in editable mode, such as by running `pip install -e .` in the directory with `setup.py`.
 (The `setup.py` file is usually placed in the project's root directory, which is `my_project` in the project skeleton given earlier).
-This provides a shell command in the shell's search path to run the script.
+This provides a shell command, in the shell's search path, to run the script.
 To add or remove scripts from the project the `setup.py` would have to be modified and the package reinstalled.
 A similar thing can be done using the more-recent `pyproject.toml` files if you use that method to set up projects rather than using a `setup.py`.